by Omkar N. Koul

 kalas peTh gA:r' phuTIrA:vith khen'

-Breaking water nuts on someone's head and eating
+Breaking water nuts on someone's head and eating them.

 To make living with difficulty.

 To keep the wolf off the door with difficulty.